TidalPaladin/dl-template/README.md

 ## Development

 Multiple make recipes are provided to aid in development:
-* `pre-commit` - Installs a pre-commit hook to run code quality tests
 * `quality` - Runs code quality tests
 * `style` - Automatically formats code (using `black` and `autopep8`)
 * `test` - Runs all tests